IMERSS/imerss-bioinfo/README.md

 directory of XLSX spreadsheets in the form accepted by the [ARPHA writing tool](https://arpha.pensoft.net/) used for submission of biodiversity data papers as well as a Darwin Core CSV file [Materials.csv](data/dataPaper-I-In/arphified/Materials.csv) suitable for submission to GBIF.

-    inattify.js

-A necessary prelude to the `marmalise.js` script described below which produces a compressed visualisation file.
-This downloads and caches the iNaturalist taxon information data feeds from any taxa referenced in a `reintegrated.csv` file, whilst remaining within the iNaturalist API data rate limits.

-e.g. for the data paper you may run

-    node src/inattify.js data/dataPaper-I/reintegrated.csv --map data/dataPaper-I/combinedOutMap.json

     wormify.js